UpBeatMan/Forensik21/README.md

 # fiprotima
-Browser Profile Timestamp Manipulator forked from @hirthirth
+Browser Profile Timestamp Manipulator forked from hirthirth

 A tool for viewing and manipulating browser profiles on one place.
 Currently sorting profile entries domain-based and according to their timestamps.
-Manipulation-wise there is already a feature to manipulate timestamps on large scale bases thanks to the work of @hirthirt
+Manipulation-wise there is already a feature to manipulate timestamps on large scale bases thanks to the work of hirthirt

 Version 0.1.0